sharppy/SHARPpy/README.md

 =======================================================================

-To run the SHARPpy GUI, you will need both Numpy and PySide installed with your Python distribution.
 To run the gui, copy the runsharp folder to the location at which you wish to run the program.
 Navigate to that folder in your terminal and run the following command:

 python full_gui.py